frec3044/lake-ice/lesson.md

 will explore long-term ice-off datasets from several lakes and use linear regression to make predictions about ice-off dates in the future.

+Phenology is the study of cyclic and seasonal natural phenomena, esp. in relation to climate and plant and animal life

 -   author: Quinn Thomas (@rqthomas)
 -   contact: [rqthomas\@vt.edu](mailto:rqthomas@vt.edu){.email}
 -   url: